 - Salisbury Regional Airport (about 54 miles; Salisbury, MD)

 - Baltimore-Washington International (BWI) (about 67 miles; Linthicum, MD)

 - Ronald Reagan Washington National Airport (about 85 miles; Washington, DC)

 - Dulles International Airport (about 108 miles; Dulles, VA)

 The Oxford Business Association…

-works to promote the town of Oxford and to provide a positive business environment for its members to achieve cultural, civic, economic, and business goals and to contribute to the prosperity and vitality of the Oxford community.
+was founded in 1993 and works to promote the town of Oxford and to provide a positive business environment for its members to achieve cultural, civic, economic, and business goals and to contribute to the prosperity and vitality of the Oxford community.
 We hope the website enables you to get familiar with the shops, services, resources, restaurants, lodging and events that combine to create a welcoming experience!
 If you are a business, take a moment to read about the many benefits to membership that ultimately grow friendships and loyal customers.

 - Liza Ledford, President

 - Liza Ledford